 Aquarium of Genoa

-The Aquarium of Genoa is the largest exhibition of aquatic biodiversity in Europe, with 70 tanks housing over 12,000 animals belonging to 600 species, against the incomparable backdrop of the Gulf of Genoa.
+The Aquarium of Genoa is the largest exhibition of aquatic biodiversity in Europe, with 70 tanks housing over 12,000 animals belonging to 600 species.

 Opening days and times:

 from Monday to Friday from 10 am to 6 pm (last entrance at 4 pm)

 Saturday, Sunday and public holidays from 9 am to 8 pm (last entrance at 6 pm)

 For those who are interested in fully experiencing the sea and intend to combine the visit of the Aquarium of Genoa with the visit to the Galata Museo del Mare, until November 30th, every purchase of a full fare GalatAcquario Adult ticket will also include two children tickets (4-12 years) for free.
 The promotion is valid both at the ticket office and online at www.acquariodigenova.it.

 In the light of the Prime Ministerial Decree issued by the Government and published in the Official Gazette on 25 October 2020 and the consequent implications in terms of reduced turnout, from 28 October 2020 the Biosphere and the Bigo panoramic lift will be closed.
 The Aquarium of Genoa and the Galata Museo del Mare will remain open.

 For further information on tickets prices and time schedule, please visit the Aquarium website.